Table of contents

 • Social media

-• Ecommerce marketplaces (Etsy, eBay, Amazon)
+• eCommerce marketplaces (Etsy, eBay, Amazon)

 • Google Trends

-• Pinterest, Behance, or Dribble
+• Pinterest, Behance, or Dribbble

 • Art and illustrations (museums, art galleries, and local exhibitions)